YousefShaabanSaad/JooToast/README.md

 Step 3.
 In Activity

-           MyToast.setShortToast(this,"This is short Toast", MyToast.SUCCESS);
+           JooToast.setShortToast(this,"This is short Toast", JooToast.SUCCESS);

-           MyToast.setLongToast(this,"This is long Toast", MyToast.FAIL);
+           JooToast.setLongToast(this,"This is long Toast", JooToast.FAIL);

 # For contact
  * +201142747343